randomtdev/nexusmods_downloadfix/README.md

 ### Updates ####

+**1.5.2**

+- Fixed top-right buttons not working properly if the mod has DLC/Mod requirements

 **1.5.1**

 - Fixed issue where closing requirements popup before downloading would stop download button from working properly when re-opening